 “Don’t agonize.
 Organize.” — Flo Kennedy

 “I feel very strongly that one should live one’s beliefs.” — Ti-Grace Atkinson

 I feel very strongly that one should live one’s beliefs.

 What She Did

 In the ’60s, Lorena Weeks worked as a night telephone operator at Southern Bell Telephone & Telegraph Company.
 A mother of three young children, she jumped at the opportunity for a higher paying job when she saw a posting for a switchman position.
 Southern Bell denied her the position because she was a woman and gave the job to a man with less seniority.
 So Weeks, with the help of NOW, sued her employer and won the first sex discrimination case argued under Title VII of the 1964 Civil Rights Act.
-Not only did Weeks then get the position she rightfully deserved, she also received $31,000 in back pay.
+Not only did Weeks then get the position she rightfully deserved, but she also received $31,000 in back pay.